 All the while, little effort was made to improve the infrastructure at ports to ensure the U.S. government was able to uphold its legal obligation to offer protection to those fleeing persecution.
 More than that, the actual logistics of implementing Title 42 confounded its stated purpose.
 While the policy permitted rapid expulsion without due process, this was easier said than done.

-In effect, this meant that some migrants – namely those who not immediately expelled to Mexico – ended up detained in congregate settings for significant periods of time, sometimes in U.S. Immigration and Customs Enforcement (ICE) facilities, before expelled.
+In effect, this meant that some migrants – namely those who could not be immediately expelled to Mexico – ended up detained in congregate settings for significant periods of time, sometimes in U.S. Immigration and Customs Enforcement (ICE) facilities, before expelled.
 In these instances, the government expelled migrants despite the fact their Covid status was known to be negative.
 Similarly, Border Patrol often expelled pregnant women and other people in medical distress from their hospital beds, despite objective knowledge that there was no public health threat.

 Since the policy’s inception, logistical obstacles to implementing Title 42 have meant that access to asylum at the U.S. southern border has been arbitrary.
 Expulsion under Title 42 has been largely dictated by nationality and dumb luck.
 Many asylum seekers avoided expulsion because Mexico would not take them, or their home country refused to receive expulsion flights.
 Others were saved because of numerical limitations on flights, lice, or random acts of compassion or fatigue.